lorees/Botta-Bing/README.md

   1. First Install VirtualBox - If you have an older version please upgrade to the most recent version http://virtualbox.org
   2. Install vagrant (a provisioner for Virtualbox) http://vagrantup.com
   3. Confirm that you have 4 gigs of memory available on your MAC
-  4. Download this Git Repo
+  4. Download this Git Repo & unzip it
   5. Move to the root directory
   6. **RUN:** ./vagrant_mac.sh
   7. Depending on your machine it may take 30+ mins to complete.